MuhammadAttique020/street-car-racing/README.md

         logic of this game, such as to detect bumps to obstacle, speed control based on keyboard input, opponents control and road generation, and this module is based on software.
-The second part is the Screen Rendering Module, we adopt the Sprite Graphics technique to decompose the display screen into 7 layers, which will be explained in derails in later section.
+The second part is the Screen Rendering Module, we adopt the Sprite Graphics technique to decompose the display screen into 7 layers, which will be explained in details in later section.
 The last part is the Audio Module which generate the proper sound under the control of game logic.